NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Twin Shot Knockdown.md

 * * *

 You fire at an enemy while targeting a part of its anatomy that will disrupt its balance.
 Make two Strikes against the same target, one with each of the required weapons.
-If both Strikes are successful, the target is also knocked [[Conditions/Prone|Prone]].
+If both Strikes are successful, the target is also knocked [[Prone|Prone]].

 *Source: Pathfinder Guns & Gears*
 *ORC*